depaulcdm/se491-project-pocketforager/TheTeam.md

 ### Aaron Seo
 My name is Aaron Seo.
 I'm a graduate student with a major in Computer Science at DePaul.
 I'm interested in software development and mobile application development with knowledge in java and python language.

+### Marina Ljuboja
+Hi I'm Marina and I'm a Software Engineering graduate student!
+I'm on my last quarter here at DePaul and I'm a full-time student.
+My hobbies are gardening and biking.